 (C) Payments under this rule shall be made directly to the employer on a monthly basis, pursuant to an administrative order of the bureau, provided the employer is a complying employer in the states in which it is subject to workers' compensation coverage requirements or has been accepted by the administrator of workers' compensation as a self-insuring employer under section 4123.35 of the Revised Code.
 Payments may be made to out-of-state employers who are not subject to the workers' compensation laws of Ohio if a reasonable but unsuccessful effort has been made to secure employment for the injured worker within Ohio.
 Such payments shall be in amounts stated in the written agreement and shall be charged to the surplus fund established by section 4123.34 of the Revised Code.

-(D) The bureau may make incentive payments from the surplus fund to an employer where the employer offers its employee paid transitional work activities at the employer's worksite and the employee has completed required medical rehabilitation services and has successfully satisfied vocational rehabilitation readiness requirements.
+(D) The bureau may make incentive payments from the surplus fund to an employer where the employer offers the injured worker paid transitional work activities at the employer's worksite and the employee has completed required medical rehabilitation services and has successfully satisfied vocational rehabilitation readiness requirements.
 An employee meets vocational rehabilitation readiness requirements when the employee has been officially referred for vocational rehabilitation, is medically stable, and has a significant impediment to a return to full employment.

 Promulgated Under: 119.03